Required REALTOR® Training

 Mandatory Code of Ethics Training for REALTORS®

-REALTORS® are required to complete ethics training of not less than 2 hours, 30 minutes of instructional time within a two-year cycle.
+REALTORS® are required to complete ethics training of not less than 2 hours, 30 minutes of instructional time within a three-year cycle.
 The training must meet specific learning objectives and criteria established by the National Association of REALTORS®.

 New members of local REALTOR® associations must complete similar training when they first join.
-A new member who has completed the New Member Code of Ethics Orientation shall not be required to complete additional ethics training until the next two-year cycle.
+A new member who has completed the New Member Code of Ethics Orientation shall not be required to complete additional ethics training until the next three-year cycle.

-A REALTOR® who has completed the required ethics training within a four-year cycle in one association shall not be required to complete any further ethics training for that same training cycle if the REALTOR® becomes or is a member of another association.
+A REALTOR® who has completed the required ethics training within a three-year cycle in one association shall not be required to complete any further ethics training for that same training cycle if the REALTOR® becomes or is a member of another association.
 In addition, a member may take courses to satisfy this ethics training requirement through any association or outside training facility where the member can provide satisfactory documentation of completion.